Skip to product information

 Saint Cloud, France October 5, 1844

-My dear Mana Januária
+My dear sister Januaria

 I had the pleasure of embracing Joinville on the 1st after a long absence of 3 and a half months.
-But at least I had the pleasure of seeing you full of glory and having served your country well.
+But at least I had the pleasure of seeing it full of glory and having served your country well.

-Of your affectionate sister,
+From your affectionate sister,

 Francisca

-In 1844, when Francisca wrote this letter, she was just twenty years old and had been married for a year, living a new life in Paris with her husband.
+In 1844, when Francisca wrote this letter, she was only twenty years old and had been married for a year, living a new life in Paris with her husband.
 The most charismatic of the sisters was the first Brazilian princess in history to represent Brazil abroad and the French court liked her, especially the Queen of France.

-Francisca and her brothers had been raised by a demanding regency, without parents, probably without much love, in an isolated Brazilian court.
-The sudden loss of her sister Paula Mariana left the brothers very sad, and Francisca felt deeply responsible for them, especially for Dom Pedro II.
-She had little experience in the game of power, but she was aware of the political intrigues in Brazil and the danger they represented for her brothers and the country.
-All these thoughts and intuitions are expressed in this letter, which makes it a very valuable piece, deserving a special guardian.
+She had little experience in the game of power, but she was aware of the political intrigues in Brazil and the danger they posed to her brothers and the country.
+All these thoughts and intuitions are expressed in this letter, which makes it a very valuable piece, deserving of a special guardian.

 View full details